Einstein–Szilard letter: Delivery

 The Einstein–Szilard letter was signed by Einstein and posted back to Szilard, who received it on August 9.
 Szilard gave both the short and long letters, along with a letter of his own, to Sachs on August 15.
 Sachs asked the White House staff for an appointment to see President Roosevelt, but before one could be set up, the administration became embroiled in a crisis due to Germany's invasion of Poland, which started World War II.

-Sachs delayed his appointment until October so that the President would give the letter due attention, securing an appointment on October 11.
-On that date he met with the President, the President's secretary, Brigadier General Edwin "Pa" Watson, and two ordnance experts, Army Lieutenant Colonel Keith F. Adamson and Navy Commander Gilbert C. Hoover.
-Roosevelt summed up the conversation as: "Alex, what you are after is to see that the Nazis don't blow us up."
+Sachs delayed his appointment until October so that the president would give the letter due attention, securing an appointment on October 11.
+On that date he met with the president, the president's secretary, Brigadier General Edwin "Pa" Watson, and two ordnance experts, Army Lieutenant Colonel Keith F. Adamson and Navy Commander Gilbert C. Hoover.

+Sachs's own accounts of his meetings with Roosevelt are recounted in Brighter Than A Thousand Suns, Robert Jungk's seminal history of the development of atomic science.

+By this account, Sachs presented the Einstein–Szilard letter and accompanying materials, including a memorandum of his own.
+He read the materials aloud to Roosevelt, but the president was not persuaded that the U.S. government should get involved.
+Sachs managed to get an invitation to breakfast the next morning, and spent a sleepless night trying to conceive how he might persuade the president to support the plan.

+When he returned to the White House the next day, October 12, Sachs said, he told the president the following story:

+According to Sachs, after considering the implication of this tale, FDR called for an aide to bring a bottle of brandy from Napoleon's time, which he poured into two glasses for himself and Sachs.

+Then the president remarked, "Alex, what you are after is to see that the Nazis don't blow us up?"
+Sachs replied, "Precisely."
+Roosevelt turned to his attache, General Ewin "Pa" Watson, and declared, "Pa, this requires action!"

-Roosevelt sent a reply thanking Einstein, and informing him that:
+Roosevelt sent a reply thanking Einstein, and informing him:

 Einstein sent two more letters to Roosevelt, on March 7, 1940, and April 25, 1940, calling for action on nuclear research.
 Szilard drafted a fourth letter for Einstein's signature that urged the President to meet with Szilard to discuss policy on nuclear energy.
 Dated March 25, 1945, it did not reach Roosevelt before his death on April 12, 1945.